 Is it any good?

+The story moves along at a decent pace, and, along with the lead chipmunks, a few of the smaller characters like daffy babysitter Miss Miller are well rounded.
 The filmmakers did a service by introducing the Chipettes, tough and brave girl chipmunks who provide some balance for Alvin, Theodore (director Janice Karman), and Simon (Ross Bagdasarian Jr again).
-The story moves along at a decent pace and a few of the smaller characters, like daffy babysitter Miss Miller (Dody Goodman), are well rounded.
 Animated scenes of locations like London, Holland, and Mexico City are a nice touch, and the rock concert amidst Greek statuary is memorable.
 The soundtrack includes some lovely original melodies and old favorites like "Wooly Bully."

 But if you're not a fan of the Chipmunks the plot alone will not be enough to hook you.
 The dialog is dumbed down to make character motivation superfluous, as when Klaus observes "We're quite wealthy and very bored."
 The plot may be a bit confusing for kids younger than 5, and too predictable for those older than 10.